SamuXarick/LuDiAI-AfterFix/readme.txt

     startup.

-Air support:
-    Enables or disables the usage of air routes.

-Road support:
-    Enables or disables the usage of road routes.

 Can station spread:
     When enabled, the AI expands its road stations by distantly joining new station pieces, to enlarge station coverage.
 It may also join road stations with airports and vice-versa whenever possible.
 If the AI started as Random AI, the decision will be randomized on startup.

+Road support:
+    Enables or disables the usage of road routes.

+Water support:
+    Enables or disables the usage of water routes.

+Air support:
+    Enables or disables the usage of air routes.

 Approximate number of days in transit for road routes: